Describing Who You Are and How You Add Value

 - An article or a post

-While it may appear similar, there are distinctions between the two including the fact that posts are significantly shorter than articles.
+While these appear similar, there are distinctions between an article and a post, including the fact that posts are significantly shorter than articles.
 Again, there is significant bandwidth here to refine your core message and reinforce your ideas in a different way. - Background header image

 Powerful as it sits above the fold, the background image is, I believe, as important as your profile picture.
-This is a dedicated area to make a compelling statement that incorporates visuals.
+This background image sits in a dedicated prominent area to make a compelling statement that incorporates visuals.
 Don’t just upload any picture.
 Use the space to tell a story, to share a message, to reinforce what you share in your profile. - Publications

 Let’s tie this all together.

-You understand what an elevator pitch is and you know the benefits of developing one.
-You should regard your LinkedIn profile as a living document which means always open to change and improvement.
-This should also mean less fear about what you say.
-If you do get it wrong, simply make a correction.
-You’ve now got a few ideas about how to get this process started.
+You understand what an elevator pitch is and the benefits of developing one.
+You should regard your LinkedIn profile as a living document which means being open to change and improvement.
+You’re not fearful about what to say — If you get it wrong, you can simple update and make a correction.
+You feel empowered, hopeful, and can’t wait to get started.

-Remember there is no right or wrong way to do this
+There’s no absolute right or wrong way to do this

 This is the time to act.
-Step forward boldly.
+Step forward boldly and craft an elevator pitch that truly supports you in all you do.